WHAT IS THE MAINSTREAM VOUCHER PROGRAM?

 Yes, qualified HCV waiting list applicants may be eligible to receive Mainstream vouchers.

-IF I AM NOT CURRENTLY ON THE HCVE WAITING LIST, WILL I HAVE AN OPPORTUNITY TO APPLY FOR THE MAINSTREAM VOUCHERS?
+IF I AM NOT CURRENTLY ON THE HCV WAITING LIST, WILL I HAVE AN OPPORTUNITY TO APPLY FOR THE MAINSTREAM VOUCHERS?

-Yes, anyone can apply to the Caribou Housing Agency’s HCV waiting list.
+Yes, anyone can apply to the Caribou Housing Authority’s HCV waiting list.